 On top of the record capital works program, Mr Ripper said the Government would spend $4.5billion for health care, $3.6billion for education and training, $2billion for law and order and community safety, $341million for child protection and $61million to bring another 4,400 apprentices and trainees into the State’s workforce.

-“We are spending more per capita on public order and safety than any other Australian State,” he said.
+“We are spending more per capita on public order and safety than any other Australian State and are only a few dollars per head behind Tasmania as the biggest spender when it comes to education,” he said.

 “Our health spending continues to grow rapidly - health now consumes just under a quarter of total Government expenditure and our per capita rates are level with Queensland and ahead of NSW and Victoria.”